Daniel Webster

-Daniel Webster (January 18, 1782 – October 24, 1852) was an American lawyer and statesman who represented New Hampshire and Massachusetts in the U.S. Congress and served as the 14th and 19th U.S. Secretary of State under Presidents William Henry Harrison, John Tyler, and Millard Fillmore.
-Webster was one of the most prominent American lawyers of the 19th century, and argued over 200 cases before the U.S. Supreme Court between 1814 and his death in 1852.
-During his life, he was a member of the Federalist Party, the National Republican Party, and the Whig Party.
+Daniel Webster (January 18, 1782 – October 24, 1852) was an American lawyer and statesman who represented New Hampshire and Massachusetts in the U.S. Congress and served as the 14th and 19th U.S. secretary of state under presidents William Henry Harrison, John Tyler, and Millard Fillmore.
+Webster was one of the most prominent American lawyers of the 19th century, arguing over 200 cases before the United States Supreme Court in his career.
+During his life, Webster had been a member of the Federalist Party, the National Republican Party, and the Whig Party.
+He was among the three members of the Great Triumvirate along with Henry Clay and John C. Calhoun.

-Born in New Hampshire in 1782, Webster established a successful legal practice in Portsmouth, New Hampshire, after graduating from Dartmouth College and undergoing a legal apprenticeship.
-He emerged as a prominent opponent of the War of 1812 and won election to the United States House of Representatives, where he served as a leader of the Federalist Party.
-Webster left office after two terms and relocated to Boston, Massachusetts.
+Born in Salisbury, New Hampshire, in 1782, Webster established a successful legal practice in Portsmouth, New Hampshire, after graduating from Dartmouth College and serving a legal apprenticeship.
+A prominent opponent of the War of 1812, he won election to the United States House of Representatives, where he served as a leader of the Federalist Party.
+Webster left office after two terms and moved to Boston, Massachusetts.
 He became a leading attorney before the U.S. Supreme Court, winning cases such as Dartmouth College v.
 Woodward, McCulloch v.
 Maryland, and Gibbons v.
 Ogden.

-Webster returned to the House in 1823 and became a key supporter of President John Quincy Adams.
+Webster returned to Congress in 1823 and became a key supporter of President John Quincy Adams.
 He won election to the United States Senate in 1827 and worked with Henry Clay to build the National Republican Party in support of Adams.
 After Andrew Jackson defeated Adams in the 1828 U.S. presidential election, Webster became a leading opponent of Jackson's domestic policies.
-He strongly objected to the theory of nullification espoused by John C. Calhoun, and his Second Reply to Hayne speech is widely regarded as one of the greatest speeches ever delivered in Congress.
-Webster supported Jackson's defiant response to the Nullification Crisis but broke with the president due to disagreements over the Second Bank of the United States.
+He strongly objected to the theory of nullification espoused by John C. Calhoun.
+His 1830 Second Reply to Hayne speech is widely regarded as one of the greatest speeches ever delivered in Congress.

+Webster supported Jackson's defiant response to the nullification crisis but broke with the president due to disagreements over the Second Bank of the United States.
 Webster joined with other Jackson opponents in forming the Whig Party, and unsuccessfully ran in the 1836 U.S. presidential election.
 He supported Harrison in the 1840 U.S. presidential election and was appointed secretary of state after Harrison took office.
 Unlike the other members of Harrison's Cabinet, he continued to serve under President Tyler after Tyler broke with congressional Whigs.
 As secretary of state, Webster negotiated the Webster–Ashburton Treaty, which settled border disputes with Britain.
 In 1837, Webster was elected as a member to the American Philosophical Society.